-They chose to use each language for a different purpose – so English for trade, children were taught in the language of their communities and in English.
-Because the children were taught in their own languages, they formed a deep attachment to it which stayed with them as they matured and meant this linguistic legacy could be passed on to their children.
+In Singapore, they chose to use each language for a different purpose.
+English was used for trade, and as well as learning English, children were taught in the language of their communities.
+Because the children were taught in their own languages, they formed a deep attachment to them which stayed with them as they matured and meant this linguistic legacy could be passed on to their children.

 These benefits to speaking the language of your ancestors provides other benefits, Dr Anyidoho outlined.
 Research has shown that students taught school subjects in their own language performed better, he said.
-He pointed to Nigeria as one case in point where science experiments are taught and explained in the home language.
+He pointed to Nigeria as one case in point where science experiments are taught and explained in the home languages.

 So what is stopping us from celebrating our rich linguistic heritage?
 In the four walls of the Pa Gya festival – not much.
-Poetry sessions unearthed just how linguistically flexible some of our poets are with many able to recite poems in Ewe, or perform the same poem in both English and Ewe or even a mixture of the two.
+Poetry sessions unearthed just how linguistically flexible some of our poets were with many able to recite poems in Ewe, or perform the same poem in both English and Ewe or even a mixture of the two.

 Apathy over slavery

-As well as staging a blogging workshop, which you can read more about here: Blogging Better @ Pa Gya Literary Festival 2018 I got to meet some old and new faces and learn much more about the wealth of books from African writers on offer.
+As well as staging another blogging workshop, which you can read more about here, I got to meet some old and new faces, and learn much more about the wealth of books from African writers on offer.

 It also focussed the art and benefits of travel writing with a panel of journalists including veteran Graphic editors Nanabanyin Dadson and Kofi Akpabli, and writers Pelu Asofeso and Marla Sink Druzgal.

-Pa Gya means ‘to ignite (as is done when a flint is used to create fire), and depending on the pronunciation also me to lift up.
+Pa Gya means ‘to ignite (as is done when a flint is used to create fire), and depending on the pronunciation also means to lift up.
 The event managed to generate both in me.
-The event was ‘lit’ and now more than ever, I feel inspired to keep on writing and exploring fresh ways to communicate!
+The event was ‘lit’ and now more than ever, do I feel inspired to keep on writing and exploring fresh ways to communicate!